-Siberian huskies were bred to require less food than some similarly sized breeds.
-You should provide two meals per day of up to a cup of dry dog food per meal.
-Your dog's needs will depend on size, activity level, age, and other factors.
-Be sure to monitor your dog's weight to prevent obesity.
-Discuss your dog's nutritional needs with your veterinarian.
+Siberian Huskies were bred to require less food than some similarly sized breeds.
+Provide your dog with two meals per day, each of which should be up to a cup of dry dog food.
+Your dog's specific dietary needs will depend on size, activity level, age, and other factors.
+Be sure to monitor your dog's weight to prevent obesity and discuss your dog's nutritional needs with your veterinarian.

 More Dog Breeds and Further Research

-As with any breed, if you think the Siberian husky is right for you, be sure to do plenty of research before getting one.
-Talk to other Siberian busky owners, reputable breeders, and rescue groups to learn more.
+As with any breed, if you think the Siberian Husky is right for you, be sure to do plenty of research before getting one.
+Talk to other Siberian Husky owners, reputable breeders, and rescue groups to learn more.
 Unfortunately, there are many who need adoption and fostering as people discover they are not a good fit for their household.